Gabriel-Rossi-dev/Gabriel-Rossi-dev/README.md

 # 💫 About Me:
 👋 Hi, I’m Gabriel Rossi Diniz Costa, known as @Gabriel-Rossi-dev.<br>I'm a curious guy and I really like to learn new things.
 I feel like a problem solver, and helping people is the best way to learn and practice. <br>👀 I’m interested in create apps who give the experience to the user that reminds how time is special and every second counts.
-So the focus is in the user experience and facility to workflow.<br> 🌱 Kotlin Mobile.<br>
+So the focus is in the user experience and facility to workflow.<br> 🌱 Mobile.<br>

 ## 🌐 Socials: